powerlanguage/movie-list/notes.md

 - [ ] Search on change, not submit
 - [ ] Refactor filters to their own components
 - [ ] Search for movie on add
+- [ ] Make getNowPlaying a promise, so we can call directly and chain
+- [ ] Make database stuff promises, so it can be chained more easily
+- [ ] Have to make an update on watch
+- [x] Add permance for watched state
+- [x] Use their video ID
+- [x] Make video id a unique field
+- [ ] Refactor all db queries to promises and simplify to share 1 query function

 ## Time